[Chapter version: 1.0 Beta-read by Blue Funk]

 "This 'junk', as you lovingly named it, is worth drag-energists in its weight in Fanelia, more even.
 We don't have this stuff, hell, we didn't even know it existed not too long ago.
 And the people who still have some money or who can replicate the technology are willing to pay a nice gidal for it.
-Plus, we need to have some nicer stuff at the palace as well, otherwise, we may as well stop calling it a palace already!"
+Plus, we need to have some nicer stuff at the castle as well, otherwise, we may as well stop calling it a castle already!"

 "But who pays for all of it?"

 "It's from Van's personal appanage, which he frankly couldn't care less for, as long as he has that damn uniform on his back and something on his plate.
 I am the holder of the majority of said funds.
 And this way, I can make it double, triple even, with a good haul.
 Don't tell the old geezers in Fanelia, though," she flashed her a toothy grin.